 UTS Higher Education Language and Presentation Support (HELPS) offers a great range of services to students including assignment writing skills and language proficiency.
 Click here.

-For more information, please contact the 2017 UTS LSS Education (Internal Engagement) Director, Lucas Velcic, at email@example.com.
+For more information, please contact the 2018 UTS LSS Education (Internal Engagement) Director, Gabi Lubrano at firstname.lastname@example.org.